ilgo/Stardict/README.md

 #Stardict

-A command line tool to transform xml files from and into stardict format.
+A command line tool to transform xml files from and to stardict format.

 * Originally the binary format was used by an application known as Stardict.
   These days many Opensource DictReader binaries are available that can read this format.